The Blue is You!

 Whatever you choose for backup and DR, don’t choose to ignore your responsibilities.
 Remember… the blue section of the AWS responsibility model is the customer’s responsibility; the blue is you!
 Want to know what other responsible world-leading organizations like Harvard, Yale, and NASA are using to secure their clouds?

 N2WS Backup & Recovery (CPM) is a native cloud backup, recovery, and disaster recovery solution for Amazon EC2 instances, EBS volumes, RDS databases and Redshift Clusters.
 Our easy-to-use automation tool utilizes AWS EBS and RDS snapshots, directly connecting to users’ AWS infrastructure to perform automated backups.
-To learn more about CPM and how to give your team the ability to back up data as often as needed and recover it far more quickly, try our 30-day free trial.
+To learn more about N2WS and how to give your team the ability to back up data as often as needed and recover it far more quickly, try our 30-day free trial.
 (No credit card needed, and it takes mere minutes to configure).